tim-smart/effect-atom/README.md

 )

 export function CreateUserComponent() {
-  // If your function returns a Result, you can use the useAtomSetPromise hook const createUser = useAtomSetPromise(createUserAtom) return (
+  // If your function returns a Result, you can use the useAtomSet hook with `mode: "promiseExit"` const createUser = useAtomSet(createUserAtom, { mode: "promiseExit" }) return (
     <button
       onClick={async () => {